 eForms Logo

-Missouri Residential Real Estate Purchase and Sale Agreement
+Missouri Residential Purchase Agreement

-As a “caveat emptor” state, real estate buyers in Missouri should be aware that sellers are not required by law to disclose any property defects, damages, or other deterrents that may affect the buyer’s decision to purchase the residence.
+Buyer Beware – As a “caveat emptor” state, real estate buyers in Missouri should be aware that sellers are not required by law to disclose any property defects, damages, or other deterrents that may affect the buyer’s decision to purchase the residence.
 However, the law does mandate that sellers inform buyers if the property was previously used for methamphetamine production. (§ 442.606)

-Disclosures (2)
+Required Disclosures (2)

 Lead-Based Paint Disclosure – This statement must be given to buyers who are purchasing homes built before the year 1978 and informs them of the possible use of toxic lead-based paint on the premises.